Where can I get the best breakfast in Bangkok?

 Breakfast buffets in 5-star hotels in Bangkok are usually very good.
 The Siam Kempinski hotel makes no exception and provides two different dining areas.
 While the choice of food is the same, the dining hall in the West wing feels less crowded.
 The breakfast buffet at the Brasserie Europa is one of the priciest in Bangkok, but it comes with some delectable highlights.
 The spread has a great variety and some additional dishes are available à la carte (the poached egg with Hollandaise sauce and truffle is absolutely worth trying!).
 The price for the breakfast buffet is 890 Baht for adults (plus tax and service) and 445 Baht for children between 6 and 12.
 The Siam Kempinksi hotel is right behind the Siam Paragon shopping mall and so easy to reach from the BTS station Siam.

 Café Tartine (Sukhumvit)

 Serving a Western-style breakfast and brunch, Café Tartine draws in a foreign clientèle.
-It is known for homemade bread and pastries.
-There aren’t many places in Bangkok where you can get a decent croissant.
-Moreover, you can get a great deal in the morning, which includes any kind of coffee, one croissant and orange juice for 99 Baht on a first come, first served basis.
+It has a reputation for homemade bread and pastries.
+There aren’t many places in Bangkok where you can get a decent croissant or pain au chocolat.
+Moreover, there’s an interesting deal in the morning which includes any kind of coffee, one croissant and orange juice for 99 Baht on a first come, first served basis.
 The menu also has a good variety of sandwiches, salads and quiches making this place an excellent choice for lunch.
 The staff is friendly and makes an effort to reduce plastic waste by supporting the “Skip the Straw” campaign.
 The French café is located in Soi Ruam Ruedi and only a short walk away from Phloen Chit BTS station.